puwanat-s/mipsa-analysis/README.md

 Create a new project in Rstudio and copy the Rmd file into the folder.
 This can be done locally or on Rockfish as suggested in the [user guide](https://www.arch.jhu.edu/guide/).

 The Rmd file contains necessary libraries (e.g., `tidyverse` and `edgeR`) for differential analysis to identify statistically significant enriched targets.
-It can also generate plots, such as sample-vs-sample scatter plot, MDS plot, and volcano plot.
+It can also generate plots, such as sample-vs-sample scatter plot, MDS plot, heatmap, and volcano plot.
 Details can be found in the file.
 Please feel free to add visualizations for your own investigation!

 You can take a look at `MIPSA_fc_analysis.html` for outputs from the codes.
 Here are some visualizations: